tmathis720/Hydra/src/equation/docs/about_equation.md

 - **Mesh Entity Handling**: Methods are provided to retrieve cells, faces, and vertices, facilitating geometry-based calculations.

-- **Geometry Calculations**: `Geometry` struct provides methods for computing volumes, areas, normals, and centroids.
+- **Geometry Calculations**: The `Geometry` struct provides methods for computing volumes, areas, normals, and centroids, ensuring accurate geometric properties.

+- **Mesh Validation**: Checks are incorporated to validate the mesh geometry, avoiding situations like zero distances that could lead to computational errors.

 ### 5.8.
 Boundary Condition Integration

 - **`BoundaryConditionHandler`**: Manages various types of boundary conditions, including Dirichlet, Neumann, and Robin conditions.

 - **Application in Equations**: Boundary conditions are applied within gradient and flux calculations, ensuring they influence the solution appropriately.
+Special attention is given to correctly recomputing fluxes when boundary conditions are applied.

 ---